Welcome to today's edition of the Rush 24-7 podcast.

 Well, you just have to ask yourself one question.

-Aside from our prisons and so-called uh interrogation techniques, what is it that upsets Muslims in the Middle East?
+Aside from our prisons and so-called interrogation techniques, what is it that upsets Muslims in the Middle East?

 Damn it.

-Maybe give up Jerusalem or give up half of it, let them the Palestinians finally have it.
+Maybe give up Jerusalem or give up half of it.

 If there's a crisis in the Middle East, it's an opportunity for Obama, who is now proud of his deep Muslim roots now.

-That's a Cairo speech, he's proud of it now.
+He's proud of it now.

-It just so happens at this precise moment in time, those darned detainee photos are in play just when Israel has a gun at its head to deliver a two-state solution that puts Hamas and Iran in charge of Israel's fate.
+And wouldn't you know it, it just so happens at this precise moment in time, those darn detainee photos are in play, just when Israel has a gun at its head to deliver a two-state solution that puts Hamas and Iran in charge of Israel's fate.

 The Arab world wants this now.